 What does it mean to be saved?
 The other day, a friend asked me this question, and it caught me off-guard.
 It seems like a simple inquiry, but as I began thinking about how to respond to him, I couldn’t find the right words to say.
 No one had ever asked me what it meant to be saved before; it would’ve been one thing if a Christian or Believer had asked, but trying to explain the answer to someone who doesn’t have the same faith or belief proved to be a little more difficult.

 My answer was weak and unclear.
 I think I said something about finding God and that having a relationship with Him saves you from the evil in this world.
 Honestly, that answer is partially right, but I could’ve explained it a lot better.
 I’m not sure why I blank so much when this friend asks me faith-based questions; maybe it’s because they’re usually deep, thought-provoking questions I’ve never really thought about before.
 Or, because I keep thinking that my answers must sound so ridiculous to his ears that he couldn’t possibly take me seriously for believing this stuff.

-The next day, as I was walking my dog and contemplating my friend’s question, the song Simple Pursuit by Passion came on through my headphones.
+The next day, as I was walking my dog and contemplating my friend’s question, the song Simple Pursuit by Passion played through my headphones.
 As I listened to the lyrics and sung along, I felt God give me the answer I should’ve said.

 He made two points: The first was that I shouldn’t shy away when asked questions about my faith.
 I have a terrific opportunity to answer questions I’ve never been asked before, but my fear of saying the wrong thing was keeping me from learning how to hear God’s voice and replying correctly.
 It’s so much easier for me to explain things through writing than speaking, but we don’t always get the luxuries we want.